wp-plugins/google-analytics-dashboard-for-wp/tags/3.5.1/readme.txt

 = 19.04.2013 - v3.5 =

 * small bug fix for multiple TLD domains tracking and domain with subdomains tracking
-* added Universal Analytics support (you can track visits using analytics.js or using ga.js)
+* added universal analytics support (you can track visits using analytics.js or using ga.js)

 = 17.04.2013 - v3.4.1 =